 With the global pandemic last year, the online training courses have rocketed.
 Art and entertainment e-learning has exploded by 220 % according to Thinkific.
 Covid-19 drove employees back into their homes and forced business owners to reconsider their options.

-So, if you’d like to finally get up to speed with your French skills, prepare yourself for multiple online program choices.
+So, if you’d like to get up to speed with your French skills, prepare yourself for multiple choices.
 With the freedom of independent study, you get the benefits of technology.

 B1 level in 350 to 490 hours